 WORDS

-Whether writing an Instagram caption or a breaking news report, I can present words wrapped with clarity and attention to detail.
+Whether writing email advertising for a major retailer or poems for a party theme, I can present words wrapped with clarity and attention to detail.

-Below are samples of journalism projects that have exposed me to the inspiring world of interviewing subjects, the intensity of finishing before a deadline, and presenting my stories in a visually logical manner.
-Most importantly, each project is tailored to the unique taste of each audience.
+Below are samples of my projects that have exposed me to the inspiring world of advertising, crafting conceptual copy, the intensity of finishing before a deadline, and presenting my stories in a visually logical manner.
+Most importantly, each project is tailored to the unique taste of each audience, whether that be Sephora or the city of Madison.

 JOURNALISM 202